The value of order sets is intrinsically linked to the quality of the content.

 A dedicated team of practicing physicians oversees and evaluates clinical evidence to create our trusted, proprietary rule sets.
-The source of the trusted evidence in Provation® Order Sets is unparalleled in meeting all of these credibility requirements.
+The source of the trusted evidence in Provation® Order Set Advisor is unparalleled in meeting all of these credibility requirements.
 The kind of heavy lifting required to maintain the sheer scope and volume of medical evidence provided in our rule sets is beyond the reach of most hospitals and their order set libraries.

 Applicable: How the Evidence Applies to Your Order Sets

 Contextually relevant and easily accessible evidence resources keep a good point-of-care CDS strategy together.
 As such, the way that evidence is woven into order sets through each stage of development can positively or negatively impact adoption of best practices.

 A source of evidence should be available at all phases – when healthcare organizations are drafting, reviewing, debating and using order sets at the point of care.
 When evaluating whether the application of evidence is optimal, hospitals and health systems should ask the following questions:

 - Can clinicians and stakeholders easily access evidence throughout the development process?

 - Is the evidence focused and clinically relevant such that guidance is understood and actionable to clinicians?

 - Is evidence readily available in the order set at the point of care?

 Provation Order Set Advisor does this heavy lifting for you.
 In fact, the Order Set Advisor tool continuously checks your existing order sets, empowering your team with: